The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Is there anything for all of the Americans just struggling with both cholesterol and cigarettes that you were the president wanted to say about either of those?

-He is occasionally falls off the uh off the wagon when it comes to that.
+He is occasionally falls off the wagon when it comes to that, and like many who have struggled with kicking that habit.

 Don't you think, Speaker Boehner, that you are providing a bad example?

-450,000 people relieving smoking deaths every year.
+450,000 people relieved in smoking deaths every year.

-Don't you think you get set a bitter by quitting uh the president nicotine gun occasionally smalls off the head like many people.
+The president sees nicotine gum occasionally smalls off the head like many people.

-No, it's not gonna work.
+No, it's not going to work.

-Um they're not gonna succeed in in uh in pulling this off.
+I mean, this double standard stuff, they're not going to succeed in pulling this off.

-They've just named Carbonite the ninth fastest growing private company in America, the number one fastest growing company in the IT services category.
+They've just named Carbonite the ninth fastest-growing private company in America, the number one fastest-growing company in the IT services category.

-Yeah, where do they advertise?
+And where do they advertise?

 Right here on the EIB network.